dotnet/docfx/Documentation/tutorial/Build your own type of documentation with custom plug-in.md

     1. Our input will be a set of rtf files, with `.rtf` extension file name.
     2. The rtf files will be build as html document.
 2. Out of scope:
-    1. No picture or other object in rtf files.
+    1. Picture or other object in rtf files.
-    2. No hyperlink in rtf files. (in [advanced tutorial](advanced_support_hyperlink.md), we will describe how to support hyperlinks in custom plugin.)
+    2. Hyperlink in rtf files. (in [advanced tutorial](advanced_support_hyperlink.md), we will describe how to support hyperlinks in custom plugin.)
-    3. No metadata.
+    3. Metadata and title.

 Preparation
 -----------
-1. Create a new c# class library project in `Visual Studio`.
+1. Create a new C# class library project in `Visual Studio`.

 2. Add nuget packages:
     * `System.Collections.Immutable` with version 1.1.37